jakolandio3/angular-messenger-app/README.md

      5. SaveToSessionStorage: Save a key value pair to session storage
      6. ClearSessionStorage: Clears SessionStorage
      7. GetFromSessionStorage: Gets Value From SessionStorage
+     8. CreateUser: Makes a call to the server to create a new user
    - **Used In:**
      1. Login Component
      2. App Component